0nyx99/0nyx99.github.io/_posts/2025-12-23-zazuu-echoctf-writeup.md

 After initial foothold, the next thing is to escalate privileges to root.
 I checked my sudo permissions and found `/sbin/debugfs`.

 I ran `sudo /sbin/debugfs` (*i always do this to observe script behavior*) and got provided with a field that requires my input.
-I typed `!/bin/bash` (*which is normally used shell escape*).
+I typed `!/bin/bash` (*which is normally used for shell escape*).
 This spawned me directly into root shell.

 ![](/assets/zazuu%20echoctf/10.png)